Use of ID scanners at licensed venues

 As at 28 January 2016, the Commissioner has approved the following companies as approved operators:

-More approved operators of networked ID scanning systems will be published here as they become approved.
+More approved operators will be published here as they become approved.

 Applications for approved operators of ID scanning systems